 The archive is made up of daily and monthly climatological data from the observations of:

 - wind speed and direction

-Records for Melville Hall Airport date back to October 1968 for rainfall data and 1974 for other elements.
+Records for Douglas-Charles Airport are available from October 1968 for rainfall data and 1974 for other elements.
 Records for Canefield Airport are available from 1982.
 All records are stored electronically for easy access.